 Springfield is a decidedly white-collar city, with fully 86.33% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Springfield is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Springfield who work in office and administrative support (15.65%), management occupations (9.47%), and sales jobs (8.94%).

 Also of interest is that Springfield has more people living here who work in computers and math than 95% of the places in the US.

 Compared to the rest of the country, citizens of Springfield spend much less time in their cars: on average, their commute to work is only 18.89 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The citizens of Springfield are very well educated compared to the average community in the nation: 36.22% of adults in Springfield have a bachelor's degree or even advanced degree.
+The population of Springfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.22% of adults in Springfield have a bachelor's degree or even advanced degree.

 The per capita income in Springfield in 2010 was $30,846, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $123,384 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.